 Received an honorary doctorate from the University of Ulster on February 3, 2013.

-Had Maggie Smith play his mother in Ricardo III (1995), and then played her on an episode of "Saturday Night Live".
-In the BBC Radio production of "Goldfinger", he worked with her real son, Toby Stephens.
+the BBC Radio production of "Goldfinger", he worked with her real son, Toby Stephens.
 Smith's former husband, Sir Robert Stephens, also played Aragorn in the BBC Radio version of "The Lord of the Rings".

 Has English, Northern Irish, and Scottish ancestry.